Logesh-2004/KSR-GDG/README.md

    - **Researchers**: Data to support studies on marine ecosystems, biodiversity, and conservation.
    - **Government & Authorized Startups**: Tools for monitoring compliance with marine regulations.

-## Business Model

-1. **Subscription-Based Access**
-   - Different subscription tiers for various customer segments (NGOs, yacht owners, researchers, etc.).
-2. **Premium Features**
-   - Advanced analytics, real-time data access, and detailed insights for premium customers.
-3. **Public Engagement**
-   - Incentivize users to contribute data (e.g., images and locations) in exchange for recognition or rewards within the app.
-4. **Partnerships with NGOs**
-   - Collaboration with environmental organizations to promote the platform and encourage wide-scale use.

 ## Installation Guide